-Depending on the effect the COVID-19 crisis has on the performance under the contract, it can cause difficulty in fulfilling obligations, but not the entire inability to perform obligations.
+Depending on the effect that certain event has on the performance under the contract, it can cause difficulty in fulfilling obligations, but not the entire inability to perform obligations.
 In such a case, one may consider the application of the change of circumstance clause (rebus sic stantibus).

 The concept of changed circumstances means that the parties may:

 - The circumstances have substantially changed in comparison to the circumstances from the effective date of the agreement,2.
 The change in question makes it difficult for the party to fulfill its obligations or the purpose of the contract cannot be fulfilled,